gruehle/MarkdownPreview/README.md

 The preview is updated as you edit the document.
 You can hover over links to see the href in a tooltip.

+By default, the document is rendered as standard Markdown.
+Hover over the preview area and change the dropdown to "GitHub-Flavored" to see the Markdown as it would appear in a GitHub issue, pull request, or comment.

 ### Credits
 This extension uses the following open source components: